learn-academy-2023-golf/week-3-assessment-Morelus/career-readiness.md

 Check the boxes below to certify that you have completed the following items on LinkedIn:

-- [ ] create a new post about your first three weeks at LEARN.
+- [x] create a new post about your first three weeks at LEARN.
 Topics can include (but are not limited to) React, projects you created, sharing a project you created, wire frames, or portfolios.
 - [ ] add at least ten more professional connections.
 Connections can include your cohort mates, LEARN alumni, LEARN staff, following companies of interest, friends and family, and former coworkers.
-- [ ] react (like, celebrate, comment, etc) to ten posts from your existing connections.
+- [x ] react (like, celebrate, comment, etc) to ten posts from your existing connections.